-Students will receive individual instruction and develop their skills on vertical cracks, steep faces and boulders.
-Camping will be at a front country site at Smith Rock.
-Students will learn about basic climbing equipment, rope management, wearing a harness, tying knots, belaying and rappelling techniques and movement on rock.
+Students will receive individual instruction and test their skills against the vertical cracks, steep faces and boulders of Smith Rock State Park.
+Students learn basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques, and movement on rock.

 Smith Rock State Park, Oregon